joao-sallaberry/closeness-centrality/README.md

 where k is the length of the shortest path from the "fraudulent" customer to the customer in question.

+## Implementation

-*In the implementation, vertices are referred to as nodes*
+*In the implementation, vertices are referred to as nodes.*

+Since the graph is unweighted and undirected, all-pairs shortest path was found using breadth-first search (bfs) from every node, resulting in time complexity of O(NE + N²), being N the number of nodes and E the number of edges.

+BFS was also used to calculate coefficient F for nodes flagged as fraudulent.

+The RESTful server was made with the help of [Composure API] (https://github.com/metosin/compojure-api).

 ## Installation